mogui/mogui.github.com/_posts/2012-06-08-getJsonValue.md

     $ 5536
 {%  endhighlight %}

-If the value of the key is a JSON object teh script will return it as a string (available to pipe through other shit)
+If the value of the key is a JSON object the script will return it as a string (available to pipe through other shit)

-Hope this will be useful to someone else.
+Hope this will be useful to someone else too.

-If you're wondering why it's written in node that's because It is part of another project I'm writing :P
+If you're wondering why it's written in node.js that's because It is part of another project I'm writing, and it is in node :P
-Let me know if you port this short shit to some other language (if i've got time python will be first)!!!
+Let me know if you port this shit to some other language (if I find time time, python will be first)!!!

 [Link to source](https://github.com/mogui/.scripts/blob/master/bin/getJsonValue)